ravinggenius/conf_conf/README.md

 ### Usage

 Use ConfConf to verify that your application is properly configured, with canonical names and no `undefined` values.
-The resulting object is a plain JavaScript object.
+The resulting object is a frozen JavaScript object.
 ConfConf is meant to be used with environment variables, but it also accepts a flat raw configuration object (handy for testing!).
 A tool like [@std/esm](https://www.npmjs.com/package/@std/esm) is recommended to enable modern module syntax.

 ```javascript
 // config.js